 Inherent Vice definition

-Inherent Vice means any quality within the material or materials incorporated into the Artwork, which either alone or in combination, results in the deterioration of the Artwork.
-Inherent Vice does not include any potential for deterioration that is specifically identified in the Final Proposal,
+Inherent Vice means any quality within the material or materials incorporated in the artwork, which, either alone or in combination, results in the deterioration of the artwork.
+Inherent Vice does not include any potential for deterioration that is specifically identified in the RFQ response.

 Inherent Vice means any hidden or latent defect or any quality in property that causes it to damage or destroy itself.
 It includes, but is not limited to, the following: natural spoilage and natural loss of contents (ullage).